 Rather like the case of Guatemala described above, Buenos Aires has two broad types of consolidated settlements: the smaller universe of inner city and inner ring villas which comprise homes on small lots with (often) and irregular layout of streets and alleyways.
 The villas — sometimes called villas miserias – are often subject to threats of removal and therefore consolidation levels are mixed.
 Also there are major challenges for home improvement and renovation on such small lots.
 See the LAHN housing chapter by Mercedes Di Virgilio for detailed account of the Buenos Aires case.

 The second type are the loteos populares or asentamientos.
 Although less widely documented and discussed compared to the villas, this is the larger universe of consolidating and consolidated informal settlements.
 Usually subdivided to a plan and lots sold off to would-be residents the loteos are located in the intermediate and peripheral rings of the city.
 Loteos were generally developed as low cost subdivisions for self-building.
 Asentamientos were invasions (like Villas), the primary difference being that they were more peropheral and were laid out in a more regular block form.
-Lots are larger and allow for horizontal expansion such that second storeys are less common than in many LAHN cities.
+Lots are larger and allow for horizontal expansion such that second stories are less common than in many LAHN cities.
 See the LAHN housing chapter by Mercedes Di Virgilio for detailed account of the Buenos Aires case.
 Also compare the differences on the EXCEL data sheets (Databases pages).

-Although not one of the LAHN cities, several photos of consolidated settlement from the city of Neuquen are also shown below.
+Although not one of the LAHN cities, several photos of consolidated asentamiento from the city of Neuquen are also shown below.

 Additional images from Neuquen.

-GG (ii) Suburban Consolidated Neighborhoods – Lotemientos and Favelas, Brazil
+HH (ii) Suburban Consolidated Neighborhoods – Lotementos and Favelas, Brazil

 In Lima the “innerburbs” were those early suburban informal settlements that began in the 1960s and 1970s and because of the topography development has formed three “cones” — South, East and North — along three valleys out from the city center (see Map “LAHN Cities Pages – Lima; “Cartel”; & PDF of Book Chapter).
 The fieldwork and household survey was undertaken primarily by Danielle Rojas (UT graduate student) with collaboration from Olga Peek (University of Leuven).
 The study began with an analysis of maps displaying the socio-economic characteristics of the innerburb settlements (undertaken by the larger Lima team [see personnel on the Lima page]), followed by household surveys in selected neighborhoods.
 In Lima the team worked intensively in three settlements: Independencia, Alfonso Ugarte and 23 de May (see “settlement selection” protocols on the Lima City Page).
 Redacted survey results are available on the Databases pages and in the “Comparative EXCEL Matrix.